New York Times' Best-Selling Author Jeff Hobbs

 A Brilliant Young Man Who Left Newark for the Ivy League

-Hampton University’s Department of English has selected Jeff Hobbs’ The Short and Tragic Life of Robert Peace: A Brilliant Young Man Who Left for the Ivy League, as the 2015 Annual Read-In book.
+Hampton University’s Department of English and Foreign Languages has selected Jeff Hobbs’ The Short and Tragic Life of Robert Peace: A Brilliant Young Man Who Left for the Ivy League, as the 2015 Annual Read-In book.
 The Read-In will take place Wed., March 25 and Thurs., March 26.

 The opening session on March 25, at 6:00 p.m. in Ogden Hall will feature author Hobbs reading from, discussing, and entertaining questions about his New York Times best-selling work.
 The event will continue the next day with panel discussions, and a town hall meeting from 9:00 a.m. to 2:00 p.m.